An Irrefutable Definition of Natural Rights

 Mascot Owl Right Wing Extended

-Several years ago, I decided I wanted to look within natural law for a source of natural rights.
-It seemed obvious to me that the two had to be intimately connected.
+Several years ago, I decided to look for natural rights within natural law.
+It seemed obvious to me that the two had to be intimately connected: that the ontology of natural rights ought to be found in the nature of nature.
 In fear that any study of existing natural rights theories might prejudice my mind and preclude my hoped-for discovery, I avoided them altogether.
+I ignored the masters in hopes that I might surpass them.

-This project was inspired by an experience I had almost a half-century ago.
-While writing On Human Rights, the second essay of the Bicentennial feature series for The Freeman magazine published by the Foundation for Economic Education, I wanted to provide a basis for those rights that would be at least palatable to non-believers.
-I didn’t know a basis that was not some version of “endowed by their Creator” so I prayed for one.
+I began the search based on an experience I had almost a half-century ago.
+While writing On Human Rights and Government, the second essay of the Bicentennial feature series for The Freeman magazine published by the Foundation for Economic Education (FEE), I wanted to provide a basis for those rights that would be at least palatable to non-believers.
+I didn’t know a basis that was not some religious or secular version of “endowed by their Creator,” so I apologetically prayed for one.

-A concept immediately came to mind of the hierarchy of rights demonstrated by beavers cutting down trees, and trees splitting rocks.
+A concept immediately came to mind showing the hierarchy of rights demonstrated by a beaver cutting down a tree, and a tree splitting a rock.
 The essence of this was that they had the right to do what they were doing.
 The property right of the stone was particularly compelling to me because it demonstrated the inalienability of rights so profoundly: you either have a rock with a property right or you have neither.
 I liked the fact that this was all within the domain of the most fundamental principles of natural law.

-While I liked the demonstration of rights that provided, it seemed to me that it just sort of hung out there in logical space.
-I wanted to see if that could be anchored better, or justified by finding a solid connection to the physical universe.
+While I liked that demonstration of rights, it seemed to me that it just sort of hung out there in logical space.
+I wanted to see if it could be anchored better or justified by finding a solid connection to the physical universe.
+But a connection eluded me until one night when I realized that the right and the power are one and the same, that these separate characteristics only appeared when an object was examined through one or the other lens.
+Their profound intrinsicality had escaped me until then.

-It is a new and unprecedented paradigm, so I invite anyone who can find a problem with Temporal Rights to please help me fine tune (or abandon) the idea.
+It is a new and unprecedented paradigm, and I invite anyone who can find a problem with Temporal Rights to please help me fine tune (or abandon) the idea.
+If you happen to be one who disagrees, PLEASE state your reasons in a comment below.
+It is new and virtually untested so –

 Leave a Reply